acaloiaro/neoq/README.md

 - **Job uniqueness**: jobs are fingerprinted based on their payload and status to prevent job duplication (multiple jobs with the same payload are not re-queued)
 - **Job Timeouts**: Queue handlers can be configured with per-job timeouts with millisecond accuracy
 - **Periodic Jobs**: Jobs can be scheduled periodically using standard cron syntax
-- **Future Jobs**: Jobs can be scheduled either for the future or immediate execution
+- **Future Jobs**: Jobs can be scheduled in the future
 - **Concurrency**: Concurrency is configurable for every queue

 # Getting Started

 Getting started is as simple as declaring queue handlers and adding jobs.
+You can create multiple neoq instances with different backends to meet your application's needs.
+E.g. an in-memory backend instance for ephemeral jobs and a Postgres backend instance for queue durability between application restarts.

 Additional documentation can be found in the wiki: https://github.com/acaloiaro/neoq/wiki